-- Zero Carbon Britain a series of research reports looking at a directional scenario for reducing the UK's greenhouse gas emissions to zero within 20 years. - Coed Gwern 15 acres of sustainably managed woodland, which is home to a range of courses, as well as being monitored and managed for biodiversity.
+- Zero Carbon Britain a series of research reports looking at a directional scenario for reducing the UK's greenhouse gas emissions to zero within 20 years - The ZCB project aims to provide councils, communities and other organisations with the knowledge, confidence and skills to transform complex economic, social and political systems and achieve net zero greenhouse gas emissions by 2040.
+It does this through a range of training courses, events, detailed research reports, innovation lab processes and a free online resource hub.
+We integrate our learning across these activities to continually enhance them and share the best available information with and between those we're working with. - Coed Gwern 15 acres of sustainably managed woodland, which is home to a range of courses, as well as being monitored and managed for biodiversity.

-See CAT website - What We Do?
+See CAT website - What We Do

-The Graduate School of the Environment at CAT currently offers six post-graduate programmes, all of which are validated by UEL:
+The Graduate School of the Environment at CAT currently offers five post-graduate programmes, validated by UEL:

-- M.Arch Sustainable Architecture (M.Arch); - MSc Sustainability and Adaptation (SA); - MSc Sustainability and Adaptation in the Built Environment (SABE); - MSc Sustainability and Adaptation Planning (SAP); - MSc Sustainability in Energy Provision and Demand Management (SEPDM); - MSc Green Building (GB)
+- M.Arch Sustainable Architecture (MArch).

+- MSc Sustainability and Adaptation (SA).

+- MSc Sustainability in Energy Provision and Demand Management (SEPDM).

+- MSc Green Building (GB).

+- M.Res Sustainability and Adaptation (MRes).